choudhurysr/serverless-nodejs/README.md

 * Run `aws configure` to update AWS IAM User access_key, secret_key, region
 * Check using: `aws configure list`
 * Update AWS access_key, secret_key in OS PATH variables

-# Deploy using Serverless Framework - https://www.serverless.com/
-* serverless.yml will contain specification for lamdas
-* It will be used for deploying lamdas on AWS

 # Clone and Deploy